disinfoRG/ZeroScraper/README.md

         --article: regex of article url pattern, e.g. '/story/(\d+).html'
         --following: regex of following url pattern, e.g. 'index/(\d\d+).html'

-2. To find new articles for all ACTIVE sites listed in Site table in database.
+2. Find new articles for all ACTIVE sites listed in Site table in database.
 Activity is determined by 'is_active' column in airtable.
 ```sh
 $ python zs.py discover
 ```